wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 > [!NOTE]
 > You might not be prompted to sign in because you're already signed in to Microsoft Teams.
 Azure AD won't require you to sign in again and redirects you to the specified redirect URI for the Azure AD application.

-After you've successfully signed in to Azure AD, Microsoft Teams closes the pop-up window and displays the last 15 emails in your mailbox retrieved from Microsoft Graph:
+After you've successfully signed in to Azure AD, Microsoft Teams closes the pop-up window and displays the last 15 emails in your mailbox retrieved from Microsoft Graph.

 ![Screenshot of the Learn Auth tab displaying messages from Microsoft Graph](../media/07-02.png)